PX4/PX4-Autopilot/nuttx/configs/mcu123-lpc214x/README.txt

   Output format:  ELF and Intel HEX

   NOTE:  I could not get this to work!
-Perhaps this is a consequence of the last USB driver checking (r3170)
+Perhaps this is a consequence of the last USB driver checking (r4359).
+But backing this change out did not fix the configuration.

 nsh:
 ----